dlscoccia/holbertonschool-web_front_end/0x0C-Javascript_advanced/README.md

 Those three public functions are closures that share the same lexical environment.
 Thanks to JavaScript's lexical scoping, they each have access to the privateCounter variable and the changeBy function.

 - **The execution stack order with JavaScript**

+Execution stack, also known as “calling stack” in other programming languages, is a stack with a LIFO (Last in, First out) structure, which is used to store all the execution context created during the code execution.
+When the JavaScript engine first encounters your script, it creates a global execution context and pushes it to the current execution stack.
+Whenever the engine finds a function invocation, it creates a new execution context for that function and pushes it to the top of the stack.
+The engine executes the function whose execution context is at the top of the stack.
+When this function completes, its execution stack is popped off from the stack, and the control reaches to the context below it in the current stack.

 - **How to use binding**

+In this component, the value of this is determined or set.
+In the global execution context, the value of this refers to the global object. (in browsers, this refers to the Window Object).
+In the function execution context, the value of this depends on how the function is called.
+If it is called by an object reference, then the value of this is set to that object, otherwise, the value of this is set to the global object or undefined(in strict mode).

 - **How to use callbacks**

+In JavaScript, a callback is a function passed into another function as an argument to be executed later.

+Where callbacks really shine are in asynchronous functions, where one function has to wait for another function (like waiting for a file to load).

+___